 Digital Mammography with 3D Option

-An annual screening mammogram is recommended for all women age 40 and over.
-Whether you're looking for 3D mammography in Norwalk, Sandusky, Huron, Fremont or nearby, you can find it here.
+An annual screening mammogram is recommended for all women aged 40 and over.
+Whether you're looking for 3D mammography in Norwalk, Sandusky, Huron, Fremont, or nearby, you can find it here.
 The goal of screening this breast exam is to detect cancer when it is still too small to be felt.
 If the patient has a strong family or personal history of breast cancer, or if there are any noticeable changes, a diagnostic mammogram may be performed.
 Learn more about our 3D mammography services here.

 Breast Ultrasound and Ultrasound-Guided Biopsy

 Using high-frequency sound waves to visualize the breast, breast ultrasound is most commonly used to evaluate abnormalities, such as cysts or solid masses.
 The ultrasound-guided biopsy is helpful in evaluating lumps that can be felt but are difficult to see on a mammogram.
 It is performed using a local anesthetic.
 Benefits of this less-invasive breast exam include minimal scarring and immediate return to normal activities.

 Stereotactic Breast Biopsy